-The National Institute for Health Research Bristol Biomedical Research Centre (NIHR Bristol BRC) is a partnership between University Hospitals Bristol NHS Foundation Trust and the University of Bristol.
+The National Institute for Health Research Bristol Biomedical Research Centre (NIHR Bristol BRC) is a partnership between University Hospitals Bristol and Weston NHS Foundation Trust and the University of Bristol.
 We are one of 20 BRCs across England funded by the National Institute for Health Research (NIHR).

 The Bristol BRC launched in April 2017.
 We conduct innovative biomedical research to drive through improvements in health and healthcare and encourage closer working with industry.